Skip to main content

 This will install the package via xpm install on all supported platforms.

-The tests results are available from the GitHub Actions page.
+The test results are available from the GitHub Actions page.

 Tag the npm package as latest